NicholeAngel/Real-Time-Chat/README.md

 Python: A Dynamic Foundation
 - Python is an adaptable and versatile language suitable for various tasks, including data analysis and web development, due to its extensive library and framework selection.
 Its asynchronous features provide a strong foundation for real-time applications.

+Sockets: The Communication Backbone
+- Sockets are crucial for network communication, enabling dependable connections between servers and clients in our real-time chat application, ensuring a responsive chat experience.

 ## Installation